Flavian, age 21, Alabama

 I was in a foreign country so I panicked.
 That’s where my dilemma began.

 I remember my world just went dark.
 I remember thinking how I would break the news to the father.
 I finished the semester and went back to Huntsville Alabama where my sister was residing at the time.

 I broke the news to the father and the first thing he suggested was abortion.
 He wasn’t willing to explore the other options.
 So I decided to make up my mind without his help and without any pressure.
 For two weeks I spent thinking and thinking.
 I had the option of getting rid of this baby forming inside of me or give it for adoption, as the option of keeping it wasn’t mine at all.
 I decided to go with what the father wanted, abortion, and he even escorted me to the clinic suggested by the school.

 It is while in that clinic when a sense of guilt–the one that numbs you– hit me.

 While at the clinic, I took blood tests, and other tests they needed.
 According to their protocol, day one is for running tests and taking the ultra sound.
 Day two is when the procedure is done.
 After he father dropped me at home, I remember I decided to pray because I hadn’t slept in days because of thinking.
 I had to decide soon, for my life depended on it.

 That’s where my adoption process began.

-I decided to look up some sites for adoption centres, and that’s where I came across Megan Cohen’s firm.
+I decided to look up some sites for adoption centers, and that’s where I came across Megan Cohen’s firm.
 I filled my information and in a short while I was contacted by Megan Cohen.
 She spoke softly and gently and asked me why I wanted to do an adoption and if I had thought of raising the child.
 We talked for a while, and when we concluded, I decided that we should proceed with the process.
 I had given Megan a brief summary of the important things to seek when linking me with parents, the most important was that they were Christian.